 The words “Sweet Protection” are printed on the side of the recalled helmets, CPSC said.
 All of the products have the manufacturing date printed inside with “2019” as the production year, and a number between 9 and 12 as the production month.
 The model name is printed on a label on the rear back side.

 The recalled bike helmets were sold at Evo and Rogers Ski and Sport sporting goods stores in California, Colorado, Montana, New Hampshire, Utah, Washington and Wyoming and online from February 2020 through June 2020 for between $50 and $90.

-The Products Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Bicycle Helmet Recall Lawsuits.
+The Products Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in a class action lawsuit.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

-If you or a loved one was injured by a recalled bike helmet, you should contact our law firm immediately for a free confidential case evaluation.
-You may be entitled to a settlement by filing a suit and we can help.
+If you or a loved one was injured by a recalled bicycle helmet, you should contact our law firm immediately for a free confidential case evaluation.
+You may be entitled to a settlement by filing a class action lawsuit and we can help.
 Please click the button below for a Free Confidential Case Review or call us for a free review toll-free 24 hrs/day by dialing (866) 588-0600.